jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

 ```

 It's probably going to be more complicated in production code, and we loose the
-whole garantee that _all the arguments are provided to the constructor_ at
+whole guarantee that _all the arguments are provided to the constructor_ at
 compile-time, but until we have named arguments in Rust it does, its job pretty
 well.